 These house diaries have evolved as narrativised microhistories of the Jesuit community and apostolates that provide rich insight into Jesuit life and practices.
 Over the years, the Historia Domus has been effective at establishing and maintaining a set of traditions within the community.

-While the historia domus were diaries related to specific Jesuit communities or houses, the Jesuit understanding of domus is much larger.
+Although the Historia Domus have been diaries related to specific Jesuit communities or houses, the Jesuit’s understanding of domus is much larger.
 For him, it encompasses the world.
-This understanding goes back to Jerónimo Nadal1 who in exhorting his fellow Jesuits on their missionary apostolic vow to be able to “travel through the world and to live in any part of it where there is hope of greater service to God and of help of souls”2 formulated the now-popular expression, “the world is our home”.
+This understanding goes back to Jerónimo Nadal1 who in exhorting his fellow Jesuits on their missionary apostolic vow to be able to “travel through the world and to live in any part of it where there is hope of greater service to God and of help of souls”2 formulated the now-popular expression, “the world is our home.”

 The expression “the world is our home” fits with the global dimension of Jesuit histories that are as diverse and interconnected as their worldwide apostolic enterprise.
-It is in these contexts that the Historia Domus is reinvented on the web that considers the world its home.
+It is in these contexts that the Historia Domus is reinvented on the web — “the world its home.”